-John is also a sought-after player of Broadway shows including the current revival of Carousel.
-Other Broadway credits include Miss Saigon, Sunset Boulevard, the Lincoln Center revival of The King and I, She Loves Me, An American in Paris, On the Town, Rodgers and Hammerstein's Cinderella, Les Misérables, Beauty and the Beast, Ragtime, Mary Poppins, and The Gershwins' Porgy and Bess.
+John is also a sought-after player of Broadway shows including the most recent revival of Carousel.
+Other Broadway credits include Sweeney Todd, Wicked, Miss Saigon, Sunset Boulevard, the Lincoln Center revivals of My Fair Lady and The King and I, She Loves Me, An American in Paris, On the Town, Rodgers and Hammerstein's Cinderella, Les Misérables, Beauty and the Beast, Ragtime, Mary Poppins, and The Gershwins' Porgy and Bess.
 Television appearances include Mildred Pierce [HBO], Late Night with Jimmy Fallon [NBC], and NBC's The Sound of Music Live! and Peter Pan Live! .

 Broadway Chamber Players comprises the finest instrumentalists, composers, and conductors across classical, jazz, and new-music fields, unified by one common thread—we all perform on Broadway.
 BCP seeks to continue Broadway's great tradition of live music by bringing its musicians from the pit to the stage, further enriching the Theater District concert scene by programming diverse chamber-music concerts and providing a fresh approach to hearing some of New York City's finest musicians in an intimate setting.

 Our beloved partner in this exciting venture is St. Malachy's – The Actors' Chapel, which has remained an active, integral part of the dynamic Times Square/Theater District community since its founding in 1902.
 With the chapel's neo-Gothic pillars and superb acoustics serving as our home venue, Broadway Chamber Players will be able to showcase this living art form—right in the heart of Times Square.